Israel begins ground offensive against Hezbollah in southern Lebanon

 Early Monday, an airstrike hit a residential building in central Beirut, killing three Palestinian militants, as Israel appeared to send a message that no part of Lebanon is out of bounds.

-Israel declared war against the Hamas militant group in the Gaza Strip after Hamas’ cross-border attack last Oct.
-7 that killed 1,200 Israelis and took 250 others hostage.
+Israel declared war against the Hamas militant group in the Gaza Strip after Hamas' cross-border attack on Oct.
+7, 2023, that killed 1,200 Israelis and took 250 others hostage.
 More than 41,000 Palestinians have been killed in Gaza, and just over half the dead have been women and children, according to local health officials.

 Hezbollah began firing rockets into Israel on Oct.
 8 in solidarity with the Palestinian militant group.